Accelerated Master's Admissions for New DU Alumni

 No. Please note that dual undergraduate/graduate program students (sometimes referred to as UGGR, 4+1, or 3+2 students) are not eligible for the Crimson Application.

-Total funding packages will vary by the academic program.
-The Crimson Application funding is guaranteed to be no less than 33% of tuition costs.
-Additional funding may be offered at the academic unit's discretion.
+Funding packages will vary by the academic program.
 Please contact your academic unit for more information about merit-based aid.